3.11. Virtual terminal

 Several scenarios are possible:

-1) Transfer money from registered card to unknown card.
+1) Transfer money from unknown card to registered card.

-2) Transfer money from unknown card to registered card.
+2) Transfer money from registered card to unknown card.

 3) Transfer money between known or registered cards.

-The merchant fills the cardholder data or use recurring IDs for both sender and receiver of funds directly on VT.
+The Merchant fills the cardholder data or use recurring IDs for both sender and receiver of funds directly on VT and initiates transfer processing with “Process” button.
+In this case the transaction must be processed through the non3D channel, which is not common for C2C transfers.

 Note